 ThaMa is located at Leof.
 Mesogeion 242, Cholargos 155 61, Greece.

 Chrysoula Manika is a travel blogger and tourism professional based in Athens, Greece.
-She writes in both English and French for Travel Passionate, her blog focusing on luxury travel around Europe.
+She writes in both English for Athens and Beyond, a blog focused on her home town of Athens.

 Chrissy has traveled extensively throughout Europe for the past 25 years and has no intention of slowing down.
 She loves to explore local culture and gastronomy of the places she visits.